andrei-benea/De-Touro/README.md

 ## Running your first test

 1. Create a `tests_input/credentials` folder
-2. Create a new file in that folder like the one below:
+2. Create a new file called 'testAccount' that has the following contents:

 ```
 export const credentials = {